The Nike Employee Store: How To Get In and What To Expect (Beaverton, Oregon)

 You can get a really good idea of what might be in stock by simply checking out what’s for sale on the Nike website.

 Okay, I know you all are dying to know more.
 The Nike Employee Store is huge.
-There will be something for everyone here at the Nike Company Store.
+You know what that means?
+There will likely be something for everyone here at the Nike Company Store!

 There are sections for toddlers and kids, women’s apparel, men’s apparel, and shoes.